addradio/specs/SourceStreamIngest.md

 This document describes how a source client (e.g. an encoder) submits its content to an Icecast server instance.
-Only Icecast Server versions > 2.4.0 (May 2014) are covered by this specification, since the older versions used `SOURCE` as protcol method, which isn't conform to HTTP standards.
+Only Icecast Server versions > 2.4.0 (May 2014) are covered by this specification, since the older versions used `SOURCE` as protocol method, which isn't conform to HTTP standards.

 ## Contents